 Although children are less likely to get severe COVID-19 infections, they can still get sick from the virus and have long-term consequences.
 They may also spread the infection to others.

 Regardless of your child's age, it is important to keep their routine immunizations other vaccine-preventable diseases up-to-date.
 A strong immune system can reduce the impact of COVID-19, and prevent illness from other communicable diseases.

-Vaccines for babies and toddlers (aged six months to four years old) are not yet available as testing is underway for this age group.
-Babies who are breastfeeding from a vaccinated mother can benefit from the COVID-19 antibodies passed through the breast milk.
+Vaccines for babies and toddlers (aged six months to four years old) were approved by Health Canada on July 14, 2022.
+Those vaccines are expected to become available in August.
+For babies under six months who are breastfeeding from a vaccinated mother, they can benefit from the COVID-19 antibodies passed through the breast milk.

 The Pfizer-BioNTech pediatric vaccine is authorized in Canada for children aged five to 11.
 The Moderna vaccine is authorized in Caanda for children aged six to 11.

 Children aged five to 11 require a parent or guardian to give verbal permission to get the pediatric vaccine, or written permission if the child is accompanied by somebody other than a parent or guardian.

 A booster dose for this age group was approved by Health Canada in August 2022.
 Your child will need a booster approximately six months after completing their initial series.
 If you registered your child via the Get Vaccinated system you will be notified when it's time for a booster dose.